CoCoNut-UvA/coconut/docs/source/calculator.rst

     }

 This result in the calculator being compiled again.
-However, we have no way to distingoush between the operation in a binop node.
-Therefore, we add an enum to the specification by extending the src/calc.ccn file with the following lines:
+However, we have no way to distinguish between the operations in a binop node.
+Therefore, we add an enum to the specification by extending the src/calc.ccn file with the following lines.

 .. code-block:: text